aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/110_namespace_workload/020-deploy-workloads.md

 argocd app sync argocd/bootstrap
 ```

+::: -->

+:::alert{header=Note type=warning}
+The 'create-deployment' applicationset will become visible after a few minutes.
 :::

 As the **bootstrap** folder is monitored, when a new file like **workload-applicationset.yaml** is added, it gets processed.